Rafael Furcal: Minor League Baseball

-He began his professional career as a second baseman with the Gulf Coast Braves in 1997.
+Furcal began his professional career as a second baseman with the rookie-level Gulf Coast League Braves in 1997.
 The following season, with the Danville Braves he hit .328 and stole a league record 60 bases in only 66 games.
 He was named Danville's Player of the Year and Appalachian League All-Star Second Baseman.

-In 1999, he switched to shortstop and joined the Macon Braves in "A" ball and hit .337 with 73 stolen bases in 83 games.
-He was transferred to the advanced "A" team in Myrtle Beach and hit .293 for them with 23 steals in 43 games.
-He led all of minor league baseball with 96 steals total.
+In 1999, Furcal switched to shortstop and joined the Macon Braves in Single-A and hit .337 with 73 stolen bases in 83 games.
+He was transferred to the High-A Myrtle Beach Pelicans and hit .293 for them with 23 steals in 43 games.
+Furcal led all of minor league baseball with 96 steals total.
 He was named to Baseball America's first team All-Star team and the South Atlantic League All-Star team.
-In addition, he was the Braves Minor League Player of the Year, the South Atlantic League Most Outstanding Prospect and a Class A All-Star.
+In addition, Furcal was the Braves Minor League Player of the Year, the South Atlantic League Most Outstanding Prospect and a Single-A All-Star.